PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 ### Create a boot image

-We now need to combine the FSBL, uBoot, and the kernel, all into a single image.
-Again this is done using Xilinx SDK.
-In the SDK menus, select `Xilinx Tools -> Create Boot Image`.
+We now need to combine the FSBL and U-Boot into a single boot image.
+The `images` folder contains a prebuilt `BOOT.bin` containing the bootloaders generated for the ZC706.

-Select `Create new BIF file`, and set the output paths to where you want the image to be built.
-Now in the boot image partitions click add, select `images/fsbl.elf` and ensure Partition type is set to `bootloader`.
-Click OK.

-Then add `images/u-boot.elf`, `images/uImage`, and `images/devicetree.dtb` as `datafile` partitions.
-Click `create image`.
-This will create `BOOT.bin` which you should place in the `images` directory.
+If the FSBL or U-Boot executables are changed, the boot image can be recreated using:

+	./make.sh bootimage

+This will create `images/BOOT.bin`.
+Alternatively, a boot image can be created using Xilinx SDK.